Tevingatheru/Tevin-Gathemia-Gatheru/README.md

 The project is structured in a modular way, with each section of the e-portfolio (e.g., projects, skills, experience) being a separate module.
 This structure allows for easy updates and maintenance.

-## Acknowledgments

-- Special thanks to the Angular, TailwindCSS, and P5.js communities for their support and resources.
-- Inspiration and design ideas from various portfolio templates and resources.

 ## Getting Started

 Please note that this repository contains only the build files of the e-portfolio project.
 The source code and the actual Angular project are not included.
 To view or contribute to the project, you will need access to the original Angular project repository.